Skip to main content

 Friday, November 6, 2015

-Kirby Thomas.
+Kirby Thomas

 “I always knew I wanted to teach and that I wanted to attend OSU.
-(The university) felt homey, and I knew OSU offered a great education program,” says Thomas, who graduated from Union High School.
+(The university) felt homey, and I knew OSU offered a great education program,” said Thomas, who graduated from Union High School.
 “I loved my time in the College of Education.
 I love the professional relationships and friendships formed while I was there.”

 Thomas earned an elementary education degree in 2008.
 She is in her seventh year at the Union Public Schools site, including the last three as McAuliffe’s library media specialist.

 Thomas has long been an avid fan of Ellen DeGeneres and her talk show.
-Along with McAuliffe colleague and friend Amanda Griffin, Thomas was determined to make it onto The Ellen DeGeneres Show.
+Along with McAuliffe colleague and friend Amanda Griffin, Thomas was determined to make it onto "The Ellen DeGeneres Show."
 The pair began submitting videos as part of a promotion called Dance Dare, where dancers video themselves busting a movie behind unknowing people.
 Thomas and Griffin submitted two Dance Dare videos, but those didn’t make it on.

 They continued to reach out to Ellen with numerous tweets, emails and pictures — to no avail.